LGBTQIA+ : défis de la vie

 Défis sociétaux

 LGBTQIA+ communities face daily discrimination in Senegal.
 The level of intolerance towards sexual minorities in the country is reported to concern 90%+ of the Senegalese society.
 Hostility against LGBTQIA+ people is thus very strong.
-Violence, stigmatization and discrimination are widespread and LGBTQIA+ individuals are subject to public violence, frequent threats, mob attacks, robberies, expulsions, blackmail, and even rape.
-In 2020 (despite the daily difficulties that LBGTQI+ individuals face in Senegal) some Islamic conservatives are continuing with LGBTQI-phobic assaults.
-In 2021, several hundred protesters rallied in Dakar and burned a rainbow flag to demand that homosexuality should become considered as a crime in Senegal.
+Violence, stigmatisation, and discrimination are widespread and LGBTQIA+ individuals are subject to public violence, frequent threats, mob attacks, robberies, expulsions, blackmail, and even rape.
+In 2020 (despite the daily difficulties that LBGTQIA+ individuals face in Senegal) some Islamic conservatives are continuing with LGBTQIA+-phobic assaults.
+In 2021, several hundred protesters rallied in Dakar and burned a rainbow flag to demand that homosexuality should become considered a crime in Senegal.
 They believed that being LGBTQIA+ goes against the country’s faith and values.

 Pictogram Activism